-In some cases, the tree’s trunk might be damaged to a point where it cannot repair and maybe become hazardous quite quickly.
+In some cases, the tree’s trunk might be damaged to a point where it cannot be repaired and may become hazardous quite quickly.

 If you are unsure about the state of the trunk and whether it may pose a danger, I suggest you get in contact with a local arborist near you.
 There are many ways to find a good local tree service at affordable prices, but the easiest way by far is to use THIS free service.

-GoTreeQuotes help to match you with the three local tree doctors who have been voted #1 by previous users in your area.
+GoTreeQuotes helps to match you with the three local tree doctors who have been voted #1 by previous users in your area.
 They will give you free advice and estimates on any work that may need to be done.